-Another All-Clad feature in their stainless steel cookware is the starburst finishing pattern in the surface of the interior, which makes for excellent stick resistance.
-And the bottom of this skillet is engraved with a convenient capacity marking, so you’ll know exactly what size your working with if a particular recipe recommends a certain size pan.
+Another All-Clad feature found on their stainless steel cookware is the starburst finishing pattern in the surface of the interior, which makes for excellent stick resistance.
+And the bottom of each skillet is engraved with a convenient capacity marking, so you’ll know exactly what size you’re working with if a particular recipe recommends a certain size pan.

 With a core of aluminum enveloped in high-quality 18/10 stainless steel, the tri-ply metals offer superb heat conductivity and make it suitable for all stove types, including induction.

 Dishwasher safe, although hand-washing is recommended.
 And Bar Keepers Friend is an excellent cleaner for keeping the mirror finish sparkling and shiny.

 The 11-inch version of the French skillet, with its deeper walls and wider cooking surface, measures approximately 19 x 11 x 3.5 inches, and weighs 4 pounds.
 Made in the USA, it comes with All-Clad’s limited lifetime warranty to repair or replace products defective in material, construction, and workmanship.

 What Others Are Saying

 The following notes are compiled from the most frequent comments from verified purchasers on Amazon.

 A large majority of the reviewers who have purchased this pan express a high level of enjoyment using it.
 It gets top marks for the function of its design, superior construction techniques, and easy cleanup.